Water Quality NowCast/Predictive Modeling Project

 7. Are Predictive Models being used at other Beaches?

-Yes, in 2018, NowCast models were used at 19 California beaches, from Humboldt to San Diego.
+Yes, in the last several years, NowCast models were used at numerous California beaches, from Humboldt to San Diego.
 Predictive models are also used for daily nowcasts in the summertime at several beaches on the Great Lakes, including beaches in Ohio, Wisconsin, Pennsylvania, New York, and Illinois.
 At these beaches, local beach agencies successfully use predictive models to determine when the public should be notified of bacteria levels that exceed health standard.
 Predictive models are also used at Hong Kong coastal beaches where the predictive models accurately predict 30-70% of water quality exceedances.

 8. Where will I be able to find the Water Quality NowCasts?